 Some of Kauai’s best snorkeling spots, such as Tunnels Beach, can be more difficult during the winter months due to rough water.

 While Maui has some great hikes, Kauai definitely wins for the best hikes in Hawaii.
-The epic Kalalau Trail requires some advanced planning, but other ridge trails such as the Awa’awapuhi Trail can be hiked any time.
+The epic Kalalau Trail requires some advanced planning, but other ridge trails, such as the Awa’awapuhi Trail, can be hiked any time.
+Check out 10 Reservations you need to make before going to Hawaii to learn what needs to be booked in advance.

 If you like breweries, wineries, and distilleries, you can find them all on Maui.
 Kauai also has a rum distillery and a brewery.
 There isn’t a clear winner for activities on Maui vs. Kauai.
 If hiking is #1 on your to-do list, Kauai might be right for you.
 If snorkeling is your #1 priority, you can’t go wrong on Maui.